10 Best Herbal Syrups For Eye Strain

 Achillea millefolium, commonly known as yarrow, has been traditionally used in herbal medicine for its anti-inflammatory and soothing properties.

-Ginkgo biloba herbal syrup is a traditional remedy often used to support eye health and alleviate symptoms of eye strain.
+Cnicus benedictus, also known as blessed thistle, is a traditional herbal remedy that has been used for centuries to support eye health and alleviate symptoms of eye strain.

 salvia officinalis syrup

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its calming and restorative properties.
+Salvia officinalis, commonly known as sage, has been traditionally used for its calming and anti-inflammatory properties, and recent studies suggest that sage-based herbal syrups may offer relief for eye strain.